jergason/blorg/_posts/2015-12-31-technical-debt-and-technical-investment.md

 Tools and techniques that are productive in the initial prototyping phase sometimes struggle with the complexities of larger products.
-If you don't invest to handle that complexity development speed will slow down as complexity increases.
+If you don't invest to handle that complexity, development speed will slow down as complexity increases.
 Technical investment can scale your team's productivity with the complexity of the product and the size of the team.